-The crucial point here is that this CDT will in part mirrors the existing knowledge of its associated person and in part will augment them.
-Notice that with a CDT the knowledge owned constitute a single "space", hence the (AI) functions that are transforming the knowledge into an executable one take the whole knowledge space into account.
+The crucial point here is that this CDT will in part mirror the existing knowledge of its associated person, and in part will augment them.
+Notice that with a CDT the knowledge owned constitutes a single "space"-Therefore, the (AI) functions that are transforming knowledge into executable knowledge take the entire knowledge space into account.

-A new word has been coined to define this type of CDT that has an embedded augmented knowledge: and hybrid CDT (the same name applies to the compound CDT including a machine CDT and a person CDT cooperating in symbioses).
+A new word has been coined to define this type of CDT-one that has an embedded augmented knowledge: a hybrid CDT (the same name applies to the compound CDT, including a machine CDT and a person CDT, cooperating in symbiosis).

-In this "future" (but not science fiction) scenario we face several tricky issues as previously mentioned.
+In this "future" (but not science fiction) scenario, several challenges will arise as previously mentioned.
 We are also entering into a new business space as I will discuss later.